CodeWithJV/holochain-challenge-3/README.md

 </summary>
 Test-Driven Development (TDD) is a coding approach where you write tests for your features before writing the actual code.
 It works in short cycles: you start by writing a test for a small part of the feature, then write the code to make the test pass.

-As you continue developing your app, you can also continue testing the code on old tests you wrote, to make sure that you haven't broken something along the way.
+As you continue developing your app, you can also continue testing the code in the previous tests you wrote, to make sure that you haven't broken something along the way.

 </details>